maizzle/maizzle.com/content/docs/configuration/expressions.md

 Name of tag inside of which expression parsing is disabled.

+Besides `{{ }}` expressions, the following tags will be ignored and output as-is:

+- conditional tags (if/elseif/else)
+- switch tags (switch/case/default)
+- loop tags (each/for)
+- scope tags (scope)

 ## strictMode

 Type: `Boolean`\
 Default: `false`

-Maizzle disables `strictMode` so that, if you have an error inside an expression, it will be rendered as `undefined` and the email will still be compiled, instead of the build failing.
+Maizzle disables `strictMode` so that if you have an error inside an expression, it will be rendered as `undefined` and the email will still be compiled, instead of the build failing.

 ## missingLocal